l1jer/woocommerce-stock-sync-pronto-api/README.md

 The plugin counts your total products with SKUs and divides them into batches of 15 products each.
 These batches are processed at 30-minute intervals to respect API rate limits and server execution time constraints.

+### How do I get notified about the sync results?

+The plugin automatically sends an email report to jerry@tasco.com.au after the sync process completes.
+The email contains detailed statistics including:
+- Total number of products processed
+- Number of products updated
+- Number of obsolete products found
+- Any errors that occurred during the sync
+- Duration of the sync process

 ### Can I customize when the sync process starts?

 Yes, you can set a custom start time under Products → Stock Sync Status.
 The time you enter is interpreted as Australia/Sydney timezone and automatically converted to UTC for scheduling.